RalphHightower/blog/_posts/2024/12/2024-12-23-TrumpRetributionForAbuseOfLaw.md

 #image: 'BASEURL/assets/blog/img/.png'
 #description:
 #permalink:
-title: "There Could Be Civil Penalties For Unlawful Abuse of Law Regarding Trump's Retribution of Political Enemies and 'Enemies Within'c
+title: "There Could Be Civil Penalties For Unlawful Abuse of Law Regarding Trump's Retribution of Political Enemies and 'Enemies Within'"
 ---